gupta-akshay/portfolio-v2/README.md

 2. **Benefits**:
   - ✅ 10,000 requests/day free tier
   - ✅ Serverless and auto-scaling
-  - ✅ Perfect for Netlify/Vercel deployments
+  - ✅ Perfect for Vercel deployments
   - ✅ Automatic failover to in-memory storage during development

 3. **How it works**: